 Patrick is the story of a mild-mannered handyman who lives with his parents in a nudist campground.
 He’s content, if unambitious, to continue fixing things and, in his spare time, build beautiful handmade wooden furniture.
 Patrick is a wizard in his woodworking shop, the one place he truly feels at home.

 It’s not minimizing things to say that Patrick is immediately overwhelmed.
-The pressures of coping with grief for his father as well as the needs of the camp are too much, every molehill becomes a mountain, and he fixates on the lost hammer.
-It’s one of a set you see, and they don’t make that model anymore.
+The pressures of coping with grief for his father and the needs of the camp are too much, every molehill becomes a mountain, and he fixates on the lost hammer.
+It’s one of a set, you see, and they don’t make that model anymore.

 It’s also not hyperbole to say that the search for the hammer has emotional stakes that match anything I’ve seen in a movie this year.
 Kevin Janssens plays Patrick with childlike innocence, with the naïveté of a man whose repressed emotional state has kept him living with his parents into his late 30s.

-Patrick struggles to be what everyone needs him to be, but the only person he really connects with is Nathalie (played by Hannah Hoekstra), the girlfriend of the previously mentioned lothario rock star, Dustin (played by Flight of the Conchords own Jermaine Clement).
+Patrick struggles to be what everyone needs him to be.
+Still, the only person he really connects with is Nathalie (played by Hannah Hoekstra), the girlfriend of the previously mentioned lothario rock star Dustin (played by Flight of the Conchords own Jermaine Clement).

 It would have been easy to let Clement’s character overshadow the entire cast, but instead, he’s held in the background, which lends his every interaction all the more weight.
 Clement is, but his standards, restrained, which also works well.
 Dustin is perhaps the most extroverted character in the whole film despite being one of the only ones present who is fully clothed most of the time.

 You might be wondering about the nudity.
 Yes, most of the characters are nude most of the time.
 Director Tim Mielants and co-writer Benjamin Sprengers treat it in the best way possible, the same way that I imagine naturalists treat it, which is that they effectively don’t address it.
 It’s just a thing that is.
-Yes, you will see a lot of breasts and a lot of penises, but after the first five minutes or so you won’t notice.
+So, yes, you will see many breasts and a lot of penises, but after the first five minutes or so, you won’t notice.